 “Usually, the accommodations needed [to hire a person who is blind or visually impaired] are not that large.
 While a blind person is certainly capable of being a good or bad employee—just like a sighted person—we tend to have a harder time getting a job.
 So if we get that job, we are probably more likely to hang onto it.
 It comes down to finding ways to get over these misconceptions.”

-Now that our May 6th celebration has ended, you can visit our Facebook page to learn more about raising awareness of job opportunities for individuals who are blind and visually impaired.
+To get involved and engage with us outside of BEAD, you can visit our Facebook page to learn more about raising awareness of job opportunities for individuals who are blind and visually impaired.